'Yoga is meditation; and meditation is yoga.’ (B.K.S. Iyengar)

 - assess the benefits and risks of different meditation techniques

-- develop and deliver your own meditation classes and courses.
+- develop your own business delivering meditation classes and courses.

 Who is the Course for?

 To be eligible for the course, you will have a regular personal meditation practice.

 Certain parts of the course will be recorded, and the recordings shared with participants.
 However, participation in all live sessions is essential for certification.

 During the course, and for a period of one year after completion, you will have access to: